jovyntls/fyp-artefact/README.md

         * e.g. `diff_2306.00001_xe_lua.pdf` is a pixel-wise comparison of the PDF produced by XeLaTeX against LuaLaTeX, for arXiv ID 2306.00001
     * The results of each engine are super-imposed with different colours to emphasise any inconsistencies.
 Thus, all orange and blue pixels represent inconsistencies.
         * e.g. for `diff_2306.00001_xe_lua.pdf`, blue pixels are present only in XeLaTeX output, orange pixels are present only in LuaLaTeX output, and grayscale pixels are present in both.
-    * The column of red markings (on the left of each page) are visual indicators to highlight inconsistencies.
+    * The column of red markings (on the left of each page) are visual indicators to help highlight inconsistencies.
 A red marking indicates the presence of some inconsistency on the same row.
 * `source-code/logs/`: This directory contains the results generated from running the pipeline.
     * `<TIMESTAMP>_results.csv`: A summary of the compilation and pixel-wise comparison results
     * `<TIMESTAMP>_analysis_results.csv`: Detailed results of text- and font-based comparisons